netskol/nginx-gosted/README.md

 ## nginx-gosted
-This is a docker image based on latest nginx with OpenSSL and GOST engine wich supports the Russian ГОСТ crypto algorithms.
+This is a docker image based on Nginx with OpenSSL and GOST engine which supports the Russian ГОСТ crypto algorithms.

 ![alt text](https://img.shields.io/badge/OpenSSL-GOSTengine-blue.svg 'openssl and gost engine included')